-Each 2022 FIRST[®] Robotics Competition event is played in a tournament format.
-Each tournament consists of 3 sets of MATCHES called Practice MATCHES (not played at Single-Day Events and not necessarily played at all District Events), Qualification MATCHES, and Playoff MATCHES.
+Each 2023 FIRST[®] Robotics Competition event is played in a tournament format.
+Each tournament consists of 3 types of MATCHES: Practice MATCHES (not necessarily played at all District Events), Qualification MATCHES, and Playoff MATCHES.

 Practice MATCHES provide each team with an opportunity to operate its ROBOT on the FIELD prior to the start of the Qualification MATCHES.